AirAsia in trading halt after auditor notes 'going concern' doubts

 AirAsia said on Monday there were ongoing deliberations for joint ventures and collaborations that might result in additional third party investments in specific segments of the group's business.

-The trading halt is due to be lifted from 2.30 p.m. local time (0630 GMT), a release to the exchange said.
+The trading halt is due to be lifted from 2.30pm local time, a release to the exchange said.